tdb-alcorn/q2/docs/index.rst

 cloning another researcher's project and immediately feeling confident enough to start hacking on their algorithms, so I created q2 to make that possible.

-TODO: Add links to all the frameworks listed here.
 In the recent past, the field of web development faced a similar problem, with every developer having their own tools and techniques that they copy from project to project, making it hard for people to collaborate and learn